watefaecz/gencg_h2501_test/readme.md

 {% raw %} <iframe src="https://editor.p5js.org/lukas01werner/full/zkZ3TfS1_" width="100%" height="450" frameborder="no"></iframe> {% endraw %}

-What it does: This sketch animates a single circle (ball) that bounces around the canvas.
+*What it does:* This sketch animates a single circle (ball) that bounces around the canvas.
 The circle starts at the center and has an initial velocity (vx, vy).
 On each frame, the sketch updates the ball’s position by adding the velocity to the (x, y) position.
 When the ball reaches a boundary of the canvas (detected by the if-statements), it inverts its velocity in that direction, causing the ball to bounce off the edges.
 The background is reset to black each frame, so we see a single moving ball rather than a trail.
 Watching the ball move and rebound gives a simple demonstration of animation and conditional logic.

-How to change things: - To make the ball move faster or slower, change the values of vx and vy.
+*How to change things:* To make the ball move faster or slower, change the values of vx and vy.
 For example, setting them to 5 or 1 will change the speed noticeably. - You can start the ball at a different position by changing the initial x and y values in the code (for instance, start at a corner by setting x = 0, y = 0). - To have multiple balls bouncing, you could duplicate the variables for another ball (like x2, y2, vx2, vy2) and add another circle() and update logic in draw() for the second ball.

 ## Week 03